Effective Social Media Automation

 Auto Thank You's: Saying "thank you" is always a good look and generating a thank you message on Twitter or MailChimp is a great way to spread some love.
 You can surely add a couple links and ask to keep in touch, but avoid self-promotion - Just express some sincere gratitude.
 Whether the trigger is a reTweet or page Like, if done with consideration the recipient will generally be impressed with your attention to detail and spreading positive thoughts just makes the world a better place.
 (Thank Yous with Zapier)

 Distribute Posts to Less Used Socials: We rarely use Tumblr, but a lot of people do.
 Since we do use Pinterest a TON, we created an IFTTT trigger that posts hearted images to Tumblr.
 This automation requires no added attention, it just better spreads activities you're doing anyway.
 Spot a neglected social and generate a trigger that will push some activity from a social you do use regularly.
 This will increase your reach and audience w/ zero additional work.
 (IFTTT Pinterest)

 Hopefully this post has helped many of you gauge intelligent ways of folding social media automation into your workflow.
 The benefits may not be earth-shattering, but the efficiencies are clear.
-In a world where time is becoming more valuable, these tips can regain an hour a day - and added up, that's pretty damn useful!
-If you have any social automation tips, send them this way and if you've found this post helpful - Please share.
+In a world where time is becoming more valuable, these tips can regain an hour a day - and added up, that's pretty useful.
+If you have any social automation tips send them this way & if you've found this post helpful - Share!